 Placer Community FoundationOur History and Our Community

-Our history reaches back over 68 years to when the Auburn Community Foundation was created in 1948 as a private foundation by the caring, forward-looking Beecher family.
-But the story of Placer Community Foundation starts ten years ago, when a few visionary residents from among our county’s communities did something brilliant for all of us.
+Our history reaches back nearly 70 years to when the Auburn Community Foundation was created in 1948 as a private foundation by the caring, forward-looking Beecher family.
+But the story of Placer Community Foundation starts in 2005, when a few visionary residents from among our county’s communities did something brilliant for all of us.
 They imagined something that hadn’t been here before — a public foundation belonging to everyone, where generous people could go to get expert support and hear creative ideas that would help them to amplify and achieve their charitable intentions.

 They pictured a prudently managed organization overseen by a diverse board of civic leaders, where donations could be invested together to grow, where anyone could become a donor, and where donors became true philanthropists—able over time to grant out even more than they had put in, and able at any moment to call on a team of professionals with a knowledge of the community’s needs and resources that truly runs deep.